iamjosan/rep-up/README.md

 # Rep Up
-A simple ranking-ladder made with React, Express, Node.js, and MySQL.
+A ranking-ladder made with React, Express, Node.js, and MySQL.

-See it in action here: rep-up.herokuapp.com
+See it in action here: <rep-up.herokuapp.com>

 Login credentials:

 user: github
 password: github2017